Thermodynamic uncertainty relation for Langevin dynamics by scaling time: Results

-Compared to the standard TUR for overdamped Langevin processes, Eq.~\eqref{eq:TUR}, Eq.~\eqref{eq:overdampedmodTUR} differs by the additive term \(-\tau\langle\nabla\cdot\mathbf{F}\rangle/\gamma\) in the denominator.
-If \(\langle\nabla\cdot\mathbf{F}\rangle = 0\), this term vanishes and we recover Eq.~\eqref{eq:TUR}.
-One way that this expectation value can vanish is if the divergence vanishes throughout space.
-This is true for a solenoidal vector field, one in which there are no sources or sinks.
+Both the left-hand and right-hand sides of Eq.~\eqref{eq:overdampedmodTUR} differ slightly from the standard TUR for overdamped Langevin processes, Eq.~\eqref{eq:TUR}.
+The right-hand side includes an additive term \(-\tau\langle\nabla\cdot\mathbf{F}\rangle/\gamma\) in the denominator.
+If \(\langle\nabla\cdot\mathbf{F}\rangle = 0\), this term vanishes and we recover the right-hand side of Eq.~\eqref{eq:TUR}.
+One way that this expectation value can vanish is if the divergence vanishes throughout space, as in a solenoidal vector field, one in which there are no sources or sinks.
+Eq.~\eqref{eq:TUR} also differs by the inclusion of the \(-\kappa T\) term on the left-hand side of the bound.
+Because the current typically increases with temperature, this term generally weakens our bound relative to the usual TUR, though our bound is strengthened in the unusual situation in which \(\kappa < 0\).